 Education: A Bachelor's degree in Business or a related field is required; a Master's degree in Business Administration is preferred.

-Experience: At least six months of experience in higher education, preferably in academic advising, is required.
+Experience: At least six months of work experience in higher education or customer service is required.
+Experience in academic advising is preferred.
 Extensive knowledge of the University, its requirements and regulations, is preferred.

 Skills: Strong oral and written communications skills are required.
 Excellent interpersonal skills, including conflict management, are required.
 Computer literacy, including word processing and database management are required.
 Organizational and time management skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.